averycrespi/vtt-bridge/README.md

 - Roll ability checks, attack with weapons, cast spells, and more!
 - <kbd>Ctrl-Click</kbd> to roll with advantage and <kbd>Shift-Click</kbd> to roll with disadvantage.
-- Switch between visible commands (that everyone can see) and hidden commands (that only you and the GM can see).
+- Switch between visible commands (everyone can see) and hidden commands (only you and the GM can see).

-**Disclaimer**
+## Disclaimer

 The use of this tool is meant for use for your own campaigns.
 It is only meant and should only be used on campaigns with content that you legally possess.
 The use of this tool may violate the [Roll 20 Marketplace Asset EULA](https://wiki.roll20.net/Marketplace_Asset_EULA) or the [Roll 20 Terms of Service](https://wiki.roll20.net/Terms_of_Service_and_Privacy_Policy).
 This tool is not affiliated with Dungeon Master's Vault, Roll20, or Wizards of the Coast.

 ## Getting Started

-Install the VTT Bridge extension for Firefox or Google Chrome.
+**Install the extension** by clicking one of the following icons:

 <a href="https://addons.mozilla.org/en-CA/firefox/addon/vtt-bridge/">
     <img src="assets/firefox.png" alt="Firefox logo">